 Who Is Marco Rubio?

-A rising star in the Republican Party, Marco Rubio scored an impressive victory when he scored a seat in the U.S. Senate in 2009.
+Marco Rubio was born in Miami, Florida, on May 28, 1971.
 He is one of four children born to Cuban immigrants.
 Both of his parents worked hard to support the family.
 His father spent many years as a bartender and his mother held a number of service industry and retail jobs.
+In 1975, his parents became naturalized U.S. citizens.
 For Rubio, he became interested in public service early on.
 He has told the press, "I gained an interest in politics and history from my uncle, who would read books and newspapers out loud to us."

 Rubio began his life in public service in 1998 by winning a seat on the West Miami City Commission.
 Before long, he made his ascent into state politics.
 Rubio was victorious in his bid for the Florida House of Representatives in 1999.
 He quickly established himself as a political force with the legislature, becoming the majority leader in 2003 and then speaker of the House three years later.

 As the speaker, Rubio launched an ambitious campaign to generate ways to improve and reform the state government.
 He held a series of gatherings around the state to hear and collect ideas from Florida residents.
 Culling from these suggestions, Rubio put together a proposal called "100 Innovative Ideas for Florida's Future."
 He presented the proposal to the legislature and more than half of these ideas became laws.
 One of these reforms, however, didn't survive the political process.
 The fiscally conservative Rubio had lobbied for property tax reforms and for instituting a sales tax increase.